 A master on matting

 Birth of Herbie Taylor, South Africa's first world-class batsman and an absolute master on matting pitches.
 Cultured and fleet-footed, Taylor's finest innings was a brilliant 176 against England in Johannesburg in 1922-23, a match in which the next-highest score was 50, and one of only four occasions Taylor was on the winning side in his 42 Tests.
-In all he made three centuries, and a 91, in that series; all of his seven Test hundreds came against England.
+In all, he made three centuries and a 91 in that series; all of his seven Test hundreds came against England.
 He was captain for 18 Tests either side of the First World War, in which he served in the Royal Field Artillery.
 Taylor took up coaching schoolboys upon retirement, and died in Cape Town in 1973.

 One of Jamaica's favourite sons is born.
 "Collie" Smith was an attacking batsman, an outstanding fielder and a useful offspinner, who gave up fast bowling as a young man in a bid to emulate his hero Jim Laker.
 In 1954-55, in only his third first-class match, he cracked 169 against the touring Australians, and was given a Test debut on his home ground as a result.
 He flashed a superb 104 in the second innings, although it wasn't enough to save West Indies from defeat.
 Smith's last Test hundred came in Delhi in 1958-59, when he also took his only five-for.
-He was only 26 when his life was cut short after a car crash in Stoke-on-Trent in 1959, in which Garry Sobers was also involved.
+He was only 26 when he was killed in a car crash in Stoke-on-Trent in 1959, in which Garry Sobers was also involved.
 When Smith's body was returned to Jamaica, over 60,000 people attended his funeral.

 A historic day for women's cricket.
 West Indies' Deandra Dottin smashed the first T20 hundred, off just 38 balls, en route to a 45-ball 112 against South Africa's women at the ICC World Twenty20 in St Kitts.
 The second fifty of the whirlwind innings came up in 13 balls as West Indies raced to their first win of the tournament, one where they would eventually lose to New Zealand in the semi-final.